What is L-theanine? Benefits, History, and Science of Green Tea Extract

 Theanine’s official chemical name is L-γ-glutamylethylamide, and L-theanine is a contraction of this nearly-unpronounceable scientific designation.
 Specifically, “L-theanine” refers to the “positive” enantiomer present in green tea leaves, and just plain “theanine” is a general term that refers to this amino acid wherever it may be present.

-Unlike some more experimental substances, theanine’s accepted status within contemporary pharmacology means that quite a few clinical (human) studies have been conducted to determine this amino acid’s effects.
+Unlike some more experimental substances, theanine’s accepted status within contemporary pharmacology means that quite a few clinical (human) studies, placebo-controlled trial or randomised controlled trial have been conducted to determine this amino acid’s effects.
 Anxiety has been a major focus of potential theanine therapy—here are a few examples of seminal studies in the field: